-The index of net retail prices is used for deflating figures for household expenditure in the National Accounts.
+The consumer price index is used for deflating figures for household expenditure in the National Accounts and deflating the Retail trade index.

 8.9 Confidentiality - policy

 Statistics Denmark's Data Confidentiality Policy is a set of rules and guidelines applied by Statistics Denmark when processing the large volumes of data about the Danes and Danish enterprises, which is the foundation for the production of statistics.